Kathryn Francis

 Co-Director

-I am a Senior Researcher with the Neuroscience, Ethics & Society (NEUROSEC) team in the Department of Psychiatry and a Senior Researcher in the Uehiro Oxford Institute.
+Kathryn is a Senior Researcher with the Neuroscience, Ethics & Society (NEUROSEC) team in the Department of Psychiatry and a Senior Researcher in the Uehiro Oxford Institute.

-I am Co-Director of the Design Bioethics Laboratory, with the Neuroscience, Ethics & Society (NEUROSEC) team at the Department of Psychiatry, University of Oxford, and the Wellcome Discovery Platform 'ANTITHESES'.
+She is Co-Director of the Design Bioethics Laboratory, with the Neuroscience, Ethics & Society (NEUROSEC) team at the Department of Psychiatry, University of Oxford, and the Wellcome Discovery Platform 'ANTITHESES'.

-My research covers three central themes:
+Her research covers three central themes:

 Moral disagreement and moral inconsistency

-I research the way in which people navigate moral inconsistency and moral disagreement using innovative data collection tools, including Virtual Reality.
+She researches the way in which people navigate moral inconsistency and moral disagreement using innovative data collection tools, including Virtual Reality.
 The ultimate aim of this research is 1) to determine what factors contribute to moral inconsistencies and disagreements in these contexts, and 2) to investigate the use of innovative tools as valid and reliable methods to measure and support complex social and moral interactions.

 Morality and human-animal/nature relations